Ian Happ Preview, Player Props: Cubs vs. Giants

 Ian Happ At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 103rd, his on-base percentage ranks 22nd, and he is 89th in the league in slugging.
+- Among the qualified batters, he ranks 104th in batting average, while his on-base percentage ranks 23rd and he is 92nd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.